-Spatia Option /Score

-SA Objective Option 1: Maintain current strategy Option 2: New hierarchy based on functional geography Option 3: Focus development along the A1 corridor Option 4: New/expanded rural settlements Option 5: Large scale urban extensions Option 6: Hybrid option Option 7: Equitable distribution of growth Option 8: Parallel Strategies Commentary on Likely Sustainability Effects
+Spatial Option /Score SA Objective Option 1: Maintain current strategy Option 2: New hierarchy based on Option 3: Focus development along the Option 4: New/expanded rural Option 5: Large scale urban extensions Option 6: Hybrid option Option 7: Equitable distribution of growth Option 8: Parallel Strategies Commentary on Likely Sustainability Effects The exact location of future development is unknown at this stage.

-Development Management policies and Site Allocations/Masterplans will encourage large new development to provide a clear transition between urban and rural character.
-Development Management policies for a new rural settlement will seek to ensure that this is distinctly rural in its character.

-Assumptions:

-• As per Option 1.

-Uncertainties:

-The exact location of future development is unknown at this stage.
 However the potential impacts on more sensitive areas of landscape will be a key consideration in the process of identifying site allocations.
 As per Option 1.